maartenwijntjes/maartenwijntjes.github.com/index.md

 Visual perception of gloss is well studied topic and one of the findings is that contrast and sharpness determine gloss.
 So we combined manual annotations with a simple computations of these two gloss cues and indeed found that they are strong predictors (could explain 69% of the variance).

 ## On the relations between properties and categoroes.
-Title: **Painterly depiction of material properties**
+Title: **Painterly depiction of material properties**<br>
-Authors: van Zuijlen, Mitchell  ; Pont, Sylvia C. ; Wijntjes, Maarten W. A.
+Authors: van Zuijlen, Mitchell  ; Pont, Sylvia C. ; Wijntjes, Maarten W. A.<br>
 Source:[Journal of Vision 2020;20(7):7](https://jov.arvojournals.org/article.aspx?articleid=2770257)

 The study of material perception and depiction involves both material *categories* and their *properties*.
-The categories are what you call them, for example glass, iron, paper, fabric etc. The properties involve aspects such as glossiness,
+The categories are what you call them, for example glass, iron, paper, fabric etc. The properties involve aspects such as glossiness, weight, roughness etc. I think that the combination of categories and properties make material perception so interesting: it does not only concern *what* you see but also involves all its qualities.

 <div class="polaroid">